A Day in the Life of a Telecommuting Nurse Practitioner

 Combining elements of all three of the modalities listed above, mobile health takes a telecommuting nurse’s care from the computer to mobile devices like cell phones, tablets, and PDAs.
 NPs working with mobile health require all the skills and knowledge listed above.

-Certification for Remote Nurse Practitioners
+Certification for Telecommuting Nurse Practitioners

 Those who earn positions as telecommuting NPs must be board certified by a national certifying agency like the American Academy of Nurse Practitioners Certification Board (AANPCB) or the American Nurses Credentialing Board.